Skip to Main Content

 • Cura (Ultimaker): during editing, check the top of the screen to see how changes to infill, size, etc. affect the print time.

-* if you are a CSM student and need the 3D print for a class assignment, we will extend the time.
+* if you are a CSM student and need the 3D print for a class assignment, we will possibly extend the time.

 • Maximum dimensions of the object: